Factory Employment Slump Worsens as Manufacturing Downturn Deepens

 “The September PMI survey brings a whole slew of disappointing economic indicators regarding the health of the U.S. economy,“ Chris Williamson, chief business economist at S&P Global Market Intelligence, said in a statement. ”Factories reported the largest monthly drop in production for 15 months in response to a slump in new orders, in turn driving further reductions in employment and input buying as producers scaled back operating capacity.”

-On a somewhat positive note, companies surveyed by S&P Global generally expected that at least part of the demand drop was likely to be temporary, attributing some of the pullbacks in spending, investment, and inventory buildup to uncertainty around the presidential election.
+On a somewhat positive note, companies surveyed by S&P Global generally expected that at least part of the demand drop was likely to be temporary, attributing some of the pullback in spending, investment, and inventory buildup to uncertainty around the presidential election.

 “Hence, despite the deterioration in the current business situation, business expectations about the year ahead have in fact improved,” Williamson said.

 Nevertheless, this slight optimism about the future might be wishful thinking, because the current outlook for the manufacturing sector remains bleak.
-Both the ISM and S&P Global reports paint a picture of an industry grappling with various challenges.
+Both the ISM and S&P Global reports paint a picture of an industry grappling with challenges.
 New orders, a key driver of production, for example, continued to decline.
-The ISM’s new order index, while improving slightly to 46.1 percent from August’s 44.6 percent, remained firmly in contraction territory, highlighting ongoing weakness in demand both domestically and internationally.

 S&P Global’s report echoed similar concerns, noting that export orders in particular saw a sharper decline in September, with ongoing geopolitical tensions and weakening demand in key markets like Europe contributing to a fourth consecutive month of contraction in export orders.
-The ISM’s new export orders index fell even further, dropping 3.3 percentage points, to 45.3 percent.
+The ISM’s new export orders index fell even further, dropping 3.3 percentage points to 45.3 percent.

 The continued contraction in the sector has also affected pricing dynamics.
-For the first time this year, the ISM’s price index moved into contraction, falling to 48.3 percent, reflecting decreasing prices for key materials like steel, aluminum, and oil.
+For the first time this year, the ISM’s price index moved into contraction, falling to 48.3, reflecting decreasing prices for key materials like steel, aluminum, and oil.
 Similarly, S&P Global reported that input cost inflation had eased, but companies were still raising output prices at the fastest pace since April, seeking to offset increased shipping costs and other operational expenses.

 The deteriorating conditions in the manufacturing sector followed broader labor market trends showing signs of cooling.